mliew21396/remote-work-u2/week-4/group-research-methods/README.md

 What did you learn about researching and explaining your research to others?

 ## Release 5: Update your solution
-When you get all of the solutions, paste them into your file as well.
+When you get all of the solutions from your group, paste them into your file so you have examples of how to use them.
 Review the solutions they created.
 Which existing methods did they use?
 Try to use them based on the instructions your group-mate included.

 ## Release 6: Commit and Push
 Push your final solution to GitHub.